 To improve public health and the safety and quality of care across diverse populations, the National Quality Forum (NQF) annually brings together a group of experts to form the Measure Applications Partnership (MAP).
-A convening particularly relevant in the face of this year's coronavirus health crisis, MAP is a multistakeholder partnership that guides the U.S. Department of Health and Human Services (HHS) on the selection of performance measures for federal health programs.
-NQF convenes MAP to provide input to the Department of Health and Human Services (HHS) on the selection of performance measures for federal health programs.
-NQF convenes MAP to provide input to the Department of Health and Human Services (HHS) on the selection of
+The MAP is a multistakeholder partnership that provides recommendations to the U.S. Department of Health and Human Services (HHS) on the selection of performance measures for federal health programs.
+NQF convenes MAP to provide input to HHS on the selection of performance measures for public reporting and performance-based payment programs (Appendix A).